Split testing (A/B testing) will help you fine-tune your campaign by distilling exactly what it is that drives your audience to take action.

 Click Next ➔ to move to the fourth step, where you can finalize your split test.
 Review your test to make sure everything looks good to go, then click Start Test (or save it for later).

-To learn about actually running your test, check out Running a Split Test.
+To learn about running your test, check out: Run a Split Test

 Need more help?